iamcz3k/laczekstream-16397c62/README.md

 Contributions are welcome.

-If you would like to improve this project:
+To contribute:
 1. Fork the repository
-2. Create a feature branch
+2. Create a new feature branch
-3. Commit your changes
+3. Make your changes
-4. Open a pull request
+4. Submit a pull request

-All suggestions, improvements, and bug fixes are appreciated.

 ---